ZerBea/hcxdumptool/README.md

 Stand-alone binaries - designed to run on Raspberry Pi's with installed Arch Linux.
 It may work on other Linux systems (notebooks, desktops) and distributions, too.
+Capture format pcapng is compatible to Wireshark and tshark.

 Detailed description